3 Things To Teach Your Baby While in The Womb

 Your child learns life skills and relationships while in the womb.

-This is why it’s so essential that we be the best role model and environment for our babies and be mindful of the examples that we are teaching them as much as we can.
+This is why it’s so essential that we be the best role model and environment for our babies as we can be, and be mindful of the examples that we are teaching them.

 Yes, it’s a lot to take in, but it’s not meant to make you feel nervous!
-It is meant to make you feel like you have a huge opportunity to actively effect your baby’s well-being and future….and grow your own awareness, life skills and relationship skills in the process too!
+It is meant to make you feel like you have a huge opportunity to actively effect your baby’s well-being and future….and grow your own awareness, life skills and relationship skills in the process!

 Rather than wait for those days and months of pregnancy to go by, we can actively work to connect to our babies, talk to them, teach them and become the best role model we can be for them- through self development and spiritual practice.